WGS.615 Feminist Inquiry: Strategies for Effective Scholarship

 This class has no prerequisites.

-WGS.615 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by Graduate Program in Women's Studies.
+WGS.615 will be offered this semester (Spring 2018).
+It is instructed by Graduate Program in Women's Studies.

 This class counts for a total of 12 credits.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+WGS.615&btnG=Google+Search&inurl=https site or on the WGS.615 Stellar site.

 © Copyright 2015 Yasyf Mohamedali